cpp-for-yourself/lectures-and-homeworks/lectures/static.md

   return 0;
 }
 ```
-We can then draw the execution time of the program, `main` and `Foo` functions as lines that indicate that most of the time that the program runs is spends int `main`, while most of the time in `main` is spent executing the `Foo` function.
+We can then draw the execution time of the program, `main` and `Foo` functions as lines that indicate that most of the time that the program runs is spends in `main`, while most of the time in `main` is spent executing the `Foo` function.

 ### Automatic storage duration an local namespace scope